Fake doctor: Wanted money to study in Argentina - 04/15/2022 - Daily life

 In an interview with Sheethe confirmed that he actually worked in patient care even without having a degree in medicine, but denied having ordered the amputation of a man’s leg — a case for which he is being investigated by the state’s Public Ministry.

 He also stated that he has received proposals from four parties to be a candidate in the next elections, but that he has not yet decided whether to accept the invitations because he is looking for an acronym that is against abortion – he did not reveal the names of the parties that supposedly sought him out.
-With the end of the party window, he cannot run in the 2022 election.
-Lavisio said he is also an admirer of President Jair Bolsonaro (PL).
+As the deadline for candidates in the 2022 election to join parties has already passed, he cannot run in October.
+Lavisio also said he is an admirer of President Jair Bolsonaro (PL).

 “Regardless of the wrong things I did, I’m an evangelical guy.
 I have my belief and I respect my belief.
 And I assume what I did, which was working against the law,” he said.